rickb777/acceptable/README.md

 The offers will usually hold a suitable rendering function.
 This is attached with the `Using` method.
 Sub-packages `processor` and `templates` provide useful renderers but you can also provide your own.

 The offers can also be restricted by language matching.
-This is done either using `OfferOf` or with the `With` method, This matches `Accept-Language` using the basic prefix algorithm, which means for example that if you specify "en" it will match "en", "en-GB" and everything else beginning with "en-".
+This is done either using `OfferOf` or with the `With` method, This matches `Accept-Language` using the basic prefix algorithm.
+This means for example that if you specify "en" it will match "en", "en-GB" and everything else beginning with "en-", but if you specify "en-GB", it only matches "en-GB" and "en-GB-*" but won't match "en-US".

+The `With` method might not care about language, so simply use the wildcard instead, e.g `offer.With("*", data)` attaches `data` to the offer and doesn't restrict the offer to any particular language.
+This could also be used as a catch-all case if it comes after one or more `With` with a specified language.
+However, the standard (RFC-7231) advises that a response should be returned even when language matching has failed; this implementation will do this by picking the first language listed, so the catch-all case is only necessary if its data is different to that of the first case.

 ### Providing response data